Mahanth-Maha/ZeroShotUnlearning/README.md

 ### 2. Create Conda Environment
 We recommend using Python 3.10 or later.
-Create a Conda environment using the provided `requirements.txt` file.
+Create a Conda environment using the provided `requirements.txt` file. install pytorch using command from [official website](https://pytorch.org/get-started/locally/) according to your environment
 ```bash
 # Create the environment named 'unlearn_env' (or choose your own)
 conda create --name unlearn_env python=3.10 -y